GSA/idmanagement.gov/_playbooks/playbook-dds.md

 ### Agency User Agreement

-A user authorized to sign a Federal Register document conveying the authority of the sponsor must understand their responsibilities and the requirements to use and protect a delegated digital signature certificate.
+A user authorized to sign a Federal Register document conveying the authority of the Role Holder must understand their responsibilities and the requirements to use and protect a delegated digital signature certificate.
 See the [Appendix C](#appendix-c-templates){:class="usa-link"} for an example of a user agreement.
 An agency may define additional annual training or refresher requirements to ensure the protection of the individually issued private key.
 The user